Last Updated on April 7, 2023 by Kayla

 In a world that tells you to “hustle,” “do all the things,” and “never miss a Monday,” it’s easy to lose yourself in the mix.

-Women especially fall victim to the balancing act of managing the family calendar, putting out fires at work, and playing chauffeur for extracurricular activities.
-Yet, they still somehow figure out what the heck is for dinner every night.
-No wonder you’re exhausted!
+Women especially fall victim to the balancing act of managing the family calendar, putting out fires at work, yet they still figure out what’s for dinner every night.
+No wonder you’re exhausted.

 Prioritize with purpose

 I recently read Embrace Your Almost^ by Jordan Lee Dooley, which influenced much of today’s message.

 On pages 153-154, Jordan references how the word “priority” didn’t become pluralized (if that’s a word) until the 1900s.
 Before that, priority meant ONE thing regarded as most important.

 Nowadays, it seems like everything is deemed a “priority” or seems uber important in the moment.

 Consider your current season of life.
 What is your priority right now?
 Not two priorities – my clients often try to bargain here – choose only ONE.